tosin94/SDP-chromebook-integration/README.md

 2. Software dependencies
 3. Latest releases
 4. API references
+5. Gcloud cli setup (how its been used in the subcriber workflow)

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.